maratai/craftery/fiber_arts/fiber_arts.md

 - DMC Library. *Needle-Made Laces: 1st Series*.
 I own this in hardcopy, but it's in the public domain and readily available online. **Recommended**.
 - *Needlecraft* No. 16. *Point Lace Work*.
 I own this in hardcopy, but it's in the public domain and readily available online.

+# Nalbinding
+I'm a raw beginner but interested in learning.

+- Ulrike Claßen-Büttner. *Nalbinding: What in the World Is That?: History and Technique of an Almost Forgotten Handcraft*.

 # Patterns: General

 ## Patterns: Bags and Gear